Key Stats for the Whetstone Mountain Trail - 546

 Many people use this trail to access Twin Lakes, a popular overnight destination.
 It is also a relatively easy way to get to Silverking Lake.

 This trail runs the divide between the Santiam and Clackamas drainages along the ancient “Mollala trail”.
 The 3369 trail dropping off this ridge to the south is the responsibility of the Willamette National Forest.
-It is also referred to as Whetstone Mountain Trail.
+It is also referred to as Whetstone Mountain Trail which makes things rather confusing.
+It is listed on this site as the Gold Creek trail.

 A long abandoned and extremely difficult to find segment of this trail runs west along the divide to Burnt Mountain where it then ran north to Baty Butte beyond via Baty Butte Trail 545.
 Over Nohorn Butte, a route ran towards Table Rock.